Powerlearnproject/se-day1-assignment-MayowaPPL/README.md

 **Answer**
 Vague Prompt: What is Jollof rice?
 Improved Response: In simple terms, explain the preparation of a delicious Nigerian Jollof rice that fits an available budget of N3,000.
 The improved prompt is more specific.
-It is also targeted at some conditions which helps the AI to know the exact response to give.
+It is also targeted at some conditions which help the AI to know the exact response to give.